Frequently Asked Questions

 Do you take insurance?
 How does it work?
 How much will I pay?

 We are in-network with Aetna, UHC, Optum and UMR.
 We will submit your claims to your insurance company electronically and you will only be charged for your copay, deductible or coinsurance.
 It is your responsibility to verify that we are an in-network provider.
-To do this, call the member services number on the back of your insurance card and ask them if Dr. Traci Moreno under Tax ID 833127733 is an in-network provider.
+To do this, call the member services number on the back of your insurance card.
+Verify if either the practice name (Free Spirit Coaching & Psychological Services) or Tax ID (833127733) is in-network for you.
 You can also ask what your cost would be for billing code 90837.

 What if you don't take my insurance?

 If you have out-of-network benefits you could get reimbursed directly by your insurance company.
 You would pay our out-of-pocket rate at the time of each session.
-If you have BCBS or Cigna we will submit your claims as a courtesy on your behalf and the insurance company will reimburse you directly.
-If you have a different insurance you will be provided a Superbill that you can submit to your insurance company for reimbursement.
+Free Spirit will submit your claims as a courtesy on your behalf and the insurance company will reimburse you directly.
 If you would like to verify how much your insurance company will reimburse you call the member services number on the back of your insurance card and ask them the reimbursement rate for billing code 90837.

 How can therapy or coaching help me?